Core-5 Assembly Video

 As with many bike components, proper installation is important to avoid damage to the bike and to avoid injury while riding the bike.

-3. Slide it down the fork steerer tube, the lip of the compression ring will insert just inside of the bearing when the fork steerer tube is properly centered.
-This make take some adjustment to get it to sit just right.
+- Slide it down the fork steerer tube, the lip of the compression ring will insert just inside of the bearing when the fork steerer tube is properly centered.
+This may take some adjustment to get it to sit just right.

-7. Insert top cap and bolt, carefully tighten the top cap bolt as shown in the video until you begin to feel resistance rotating the fork, at that point you may even back it off a few degrees.
+- Insert top cap and bolt, carefully tighten the top cap bolt as shown in the video until you begin to feel resistance rotating the fork, at that point you may even back it off a few degrees.
 Does it the fork turn smoothly?
-Does the fork shift up and down relative to the head tube?
 It should not shift up and down relative to the head tube.

-8. Now you can tighten bolts on stem where it connects to steerer tube.
+- Now you can tighten bolts on stem where it connects to the steerer tube.
 Please be careful and slowly tighten in a criss cross pattern.
 Do not over tighten or you may strip the stem.

 Assembly Complete?
 Now is a great time to:

-- Tune your derailleur.
-Failure to do this may cause damage to your rear wheel, power cable, derailleur, and derailleur hanger.
+- Failure to do this may cause damage to your rear wheel, power cable, derailleur, and derailleur hanger.

 - Make sure your brakes are well adjusted and tuned.